RenderKit/ospray/doc/api.md

 ### Unstructured Volumes

-Unstructured volumes can contain tetrahedral or hexahedral cell types, and are defined by three arrays: vertices, corresponding field values, and eight indices per cell (first four are -1 for tetrahedral cells).
-An unstructred volume type is created by passing the type string "`unstructured_volume`" to `ospNewVolume`.
+Unstructured volumes can contain tetrahedral, wedge, or hexahedral cell types, and are defined by three arrays: vertices, corresponding field values, and eight indices per cell (first four are -1 for tetrahedral cells, first two are -2 for wedge cells).
+An unstructured volume type is created by passing the type string "`unstructured_volume`" to `ospNewVolume`.

 Field values can be specified per-vertex (`field`) or per-cell